jsjtzyy/Algorithms/README.md

 Expectation and Probability

 Median is related to minHeap and maxHeap with similar size. (maxHeap stores first half elements, minHeap stores second half)

+Computing components can be solved in reverse order by union-find (see ACIM Tryout #1 Problem G Artwork)